 Chateau Capbern Vineyard, Terroir, Grapes, Winemaking

-The terroir is a mix of gravel, clay and chalky soils.
-On average, the vines are close to 30 years of age.
+The terroir is a mix of gravel, clay, and chalky soils.
+On average, the vines are close to 20 years of age.
 The vineyards are located in two different areas with slightly different terroirs.
-One part of the vineyard is situated not far from Calon Segur.
-The other section is closer to the Gironde river.
+One part of the vineyard is situated not far from Calon Segur and Chateau Phelan Segur.
+The other section is closer to the Gironde river, close to Chateau Meyney.

 Vinification takes place in stainless steel vats.
 Malolactic fermentation takes place in tank.
 The wine is aged in close to 60% new, French oak barrels for 18 months.
 There is a second wine, Le Grand Village Capbern.
 On average, the production of Chateau Capbern is close to 10,000 cases per vintage.